studyathome-internationally/hub/docs/general/enroll.md

 # Course Enrollment

-::: tip Application Deadline
+::: tip Extended Application Deadline
-November, 14^th^ 2021
+November, 21^th^ 2021
 :::

 Please send an **email** with your **application** by clicking ```Write E-Mail``` below.
 The course is **free of charge** but the capacity is limited (see course description).